Shusuke-O/shusuke_o.github.io/index.md

 Certifications: Scuba Diving Lisence(BSAC Ocean Diver), TOEFL 90 (November 2017)

 ## Research Experiences

+### Development of Quality Measure toward Movement Smoothness(September 2018 - March 2018)
+Research Interests - Stroke, Algorithm, Rehabilitation Paper Title - Measuring Movement Quality of the Stroke-Impaired Upper Extremity with a Wearable Sensor: Toward a Smoothness Metric for Home Rehabilitation Exercise Programs

+The paper is going to be published on the EMBC 2021.

 ### Development of Minimalistic Exoskeleton(April 2017 - March 2018)
-Research Interests: Robotics, Soft Robotics, Rehabilitation Robotics
+Research Interests - Robotics, Soft Robotics, Rehabilitation Robotics

-As a Visiting Scholar in the BioRobotics Lab of Prof. David Reinkensmeyer, I made an exoskeleton using a soft actuator
+As a Visiting Scholar in the BioRobotics Lab of Prof. David Reinkensmeyer, I made an exoskeleton using a soft actuator that auguments the force of the pinch motion.

-I analyzed mechanical properties of the soft actuator creating the test bench
+- I analyzed mechanical properties of the soft actuator creating the test bench
+- made an exoskeleton using soft robotics(soft robotics, Control, Electronics)
+- analyzed mechanical properties of the soft actuator (MATLAB)

 ## Project Experiences
 ### FSAE Competition(September, 2015)